 The Norwich Union Village Solar Project (NUVSP) in Vermont went online in August.
 It is a mixed-use community residential and commercial project, half-owned by a total of sixteen households within the community and half by an investor.
-It was designed, permitted, built, and will be operated by Norwich Solar Technologies (NST).
+It was designed, permitted, built, and will be operated by Norwich Solar (NS).

 NUVSP is one of only a few mixed residential and commercial community solar projects in Vermont.